- Vinnie Velez

 Fugate-Wilcox developed Parkinson's disease in 2005, which he attributes to the toxicity of September 11.
 (He lived a couple blocks from the World Trade Center.)
 His wife contracted cancer, and eventually died of an untreatable infection in 2011.
 Why is he in Hudson?
 "I was brought up here by a collector who saw I wasn't behaving properly when my wife died," Fugate-Wilcox recalls.
 He finds the Hudson Valley rejuvenating.

-On May 22, "The New Divine Feminine" exhibition will open at Shakespeare's Fulcrum, 612 Warren Street, in Hudson.
+On June 22, "The New Divine Feminine" exhibition will open at Shakespeare's Fulcrum, 612 Warren Street, in Hudson and run through July 19.